Chorexz/learn_git/readme.txt

 it is a trouble

-create a new branch is so fast
+creating a new branch is so quick and simple